-As of January 1, 2022, we had \$1,560.9 million of debt and \$128.4 million of cash and cash equivalents compared to \$1,470.7 million of debt and \$115.1 million of cash and cash equivalents as of January 2, 2021.
+As of December 31, 2022, we had \$1,513.6 million of debt and \$122.6 million of cash and cash equivalents compared to \$1,560.9 million of debt and \$128.4 million of cash and cash equivalents as of January 1, 2022.

-The recent COVID-19 pandemic has continued to disrupt our business.
+The COVID-19 pandemic has continued to disrupt our business.
 The extent and duration of the impact of the COVID-19 pandemic on our business and financial results will depend on numerous evolving factors that we are not able to accurately predict and that all will vary by market.
-These factors include the duration and scope of the pandemic, the emergence of new variants of the virus and the efficacy of vaccines against such variants, global economic conditions during and after the pandemic, including disruptions in the global supply chain, inflation and labor shortages, governmental actions that have been taken, or may be taken in the future, in response to the pandemic, and changes in customer behavior in response to the pandemic, some of which may be more than just temporary.
+These factors include the duration and scope of the pandemic, including the severity of new variants, future governmental actions, and changes in customer behavior in response to the pandemic, some of which are likely to remain long-term.
+Moreover, disruptions in the global supply chain, the effects of the Russia/Ukraine war, labor shortages, inflation, and rising interest rates further exacerbate challenging economic conditions from the pandemic or otherwise.